TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-01-08 - Decreases build time of China Mines <a name='link__20230108__1533_china_mines_build_time'></a>
 **Changes**

-- **FIX**: Decreases build time of regular China Mines from 20 to 18.
+- **TWEAK**: The build time of regular China Mines is decreased from 20 to 18.
-- **FIX**: Decreases build time of China Neutron Mines from 25 to 18.
+- **TWEAK**: The build time of China Neutron Mines is decreased from 25 to 18.

 **Links**